 - Charter flight by helicopter or fixed-wing aircraft to Lamu

 - Daily schedule flights from Nairobi (and selected other domestic airports) to Lamu.
-Airlines that fly in to Lamu: Airkenya, Safarilink or Fly 540
+Airlines that fly in to Lamu include: Airkenya, Safarilink or Fly 540

 Seasons & Packing

-Tusitiri is normally available from August through March.
-Due to seasonal winds and rains Tusitiri does not normally operate from April to July although inquiries for the first half of April and the second half of July will be considered on request.
+Tusitiri is normally available for charter from July through April.
+Due to seasonal winds and rains Tusitiri does not normally operate in May and June although inquiries will be considered on request.

 During Tusitiri’s operating season the Kenya coast is hot and mainly dry.
 Clothing should be light-weight, with a sweater or wrap for the cooler evenings.
 Visitors are encouraged to cover their arms, legs and shoulders when visiting towns or villages in this mainly Muslim area and should bring sun-glasses, sun block, a hat, swim wear, shorts, long sleeved shirts, and shoes that may be worn in the water.

 Flying Doctor Emergency Evacuation (which we can process when you make a booking) and comprehensive medical insurance is required.
 Please consult a doctor for advice on malarial prophylactics and any other recommended medical precautions.

 Rates and Reservations

 Tusitiri Dhow accommodates up to 10 guests, and safaris are booked on an exclusive basis.